-Trent from Total Drama Island to Total Drama Action.
+Trent from Island to Action.
 Trent started out in TDI as the closest thing to a normal teenager: sweet, smart, nice, and talented.
 He develops a thing for Gwen and they end up going out on the last episode.
 By the fifth episode of TDA, his crush on Gwen has turned him into a desperate loser who has to please her since he's so worried about her feelings dwindling since she has more in common with her fellow teammate Duncan.
 It gets so bad that he starts throwing challenges for her and Gwen has to convince his team to boot him off.

-Geoff and Bridgette (or 'Gigette') lost both their personalities once they became an Official Couple and were only used for make-out gags, Geoff suffered from Acquired Situational Narcissism during the Aftermath segments and Bridgette ended up becoming a Clingy Jealous Girl during the TDA special and even cries when she realizes that Geoff won't be competing alongside her during Total Drama World Tour.
+Geoff and Bridgette (or 'Gigette') lost both their personalities once they became an Official Couple and were only used for make-out gags, Geoff suffered from Acquired Situational Narcissism during the Aftermath segments and Bridgette ended up becoming a Clingy Jealous Girl during the TDA special and even cries when she realizes that Geoff won't be competing alongside her during World Tour.

 Courtney went from a whiny but tolerable Small Name, Big Ego who had a sense of honor in playing the game to a haughty, manipulative, Jerk Ass who sues if she doesn't get what she wants (something she only did once in Island, in a justifiable case) and is pretty much as bad - or worse! - than Heather was.